prodmir132/HowToFish-DevMenu-Unlocker/README.md

 ## 🚀 Installation instructions:
 1. Go to the **Releases** section on the right side of this page and download the latest `.zip` archive.
 2. Unpack the contents of the archive directly into the **game’s root folder** (the folder where the `HowToFish.exe` file is located).
+3. At the bottom right, you’ll see the game version.
+Click on it once; if it disappears, congratulations — you’ve enabled cheats.
-3. Launch the game and enjoy the hidden features!
+4. Enjoy the hidden features!

 *Developed using BepInEx and Harmony.*